 - If utilizing bin locations, select warehouse location where the product will be stocked in prior to posting.

-- Components, component warehouse, and component quantities will populate based on the Bill of Materials of the Finished product (link to product window components tab page).
+- Components, component warehouse, and component quantities will populate based on the Bill of Materials of the Finished product.
 Verify the proper component warehouse is used for each row.

 - When utilizing Custom / Process Assemblies, components can be marked as variable.
 Variable components will have an editable Act Qty (Actual Quantity) field for the user to update based on actual component usage.
 Additionally, components can be added on the fly, as well as removed from the transaction.
 To remove a variable component, select the row and use the Delete key on your keyboard.